junxit/us-congress-bills-111/metadata.md

 - 2010-03-19 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 0 (Roll no. 147). (text: CR H1691)
 - 2010-03-19 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 0 (Roll no. 147).(text: CR H1691)
 - 2010-03-19 — The title of the measure was amended.
 Agreed to without objection.
+- 2010-03-22 — Received in the Senate and referred to the Committee on the Judiciary.